The home-ed.info site is now nineteen years old. This page is about both the site and our home education journey.

 In 1997 I moved to Cyprus from the UK with my husband and our two sons, Daniel and Tim.
 You can read about us at our family website or about our daily life at my Cyprus blog.
 We decided to try home educating for our first year in Cyprus, while we settled in.

-The staff at the boys’ UK school encouraged us in this, although I assumed they would both go to school after the first year.
+The staff at the boys’ UK school encouraged us in this, although I assumed they would both go to school in Cyprus after the first year.
 They were nine and eleven when we moved.
 We quickly discovered the many benefits of home education, however, and kept going.
 The book ‘Free Range Education: How Home Education Works’, edited by Terri Dowty, has a chapter which I wrote.
 It explains more fully how we began our home educating, and why we decided to continue.

 You can also read about some of our early forays into home education in the home education diaries at the family website.
 These give day to day descriptions, showing how we gradually moved from ‘school at home’ to a more eclectic style,

-Tim graduated with a high 2:1 in the summer of 2011.
+Tim worked for two years in Cyprus as a church organist, and studied for a certificate of higher education with the Open Theological College.
+He applied to university in the UK in January 2008.
+Newman College in Birmingham offered him a place to study Theology for Education.
+He graduated with a high 2:1 in the summer of 2011.
 He then completed an MA in Theology at Nottingham University at the end of 2013.
 While completing his studies he worked as a accompanist for two choirs and did IT support for a small business.
 He moved back to Cyprus for three years, and worked at a local school, teaching music and IT.
-He did his PGCE while there, and is now back in the UK, teaching music at a private school.
+He did his PGCE while here, and is now back in the UK, teaching music at a private school.